Associated groups of symmetric quandles: Preliminaries

 An orbit of this action is sometimes called a \emph{connected component} of $Q$.
 In particular, if the action is transitive and hence $Q$ consists of a single orbit, then $Q$ is called \emph{connected}.
-The following proposition is well-known: \begin{pro} Let $\mathcal{O}$ be the complete set of representatives of the orbits of the right $\As(Q)$-action on $Q$.
-Then the abelianization $\As(Q)_{\mathrm{Ab}}$ is a free abelian group with a basis $\{[e_x]\mid x\in\mathcal{O}\}$. \end{pro} Now let $(Q,\rho)$ be a symmetric quandle and $\As(Q,\rho)$ be the associated group.
-There is a canonical surjection $\As(Q)\twoheadrightarrow\As(Q,\rho)$ defined by $e_x\mapsto s_x$ $(x\in Q)$.
-Let $Z(Q,\rho)$ be its kernel.
-Before proving the main result of this section, we show that $Z(Q,\rho)$ is a central subgroup of $\As(Q)$ so that
+The following proposition is well-known: \begin{pro} Let $\mathcal{O}$ be a complete set of representatives of the orbits of the right $\As(Q)$-action on $Q$.
+Then the abelianization $\As(Q)_{\mathrm{Ab}}$ is a free abelian group with a basis $\{[e_x]\mid x\in\mathcal{O}\}$. \end{pro}